Godfrey Weitzel: Postwar career

 While other generals were feted at the end of the war, the German immigrant and his all-black Army corps were sent to Texas to evict the French who had occupied Mexico, which was considered one of the most difficult assignments.
 Weitzel remained in command of the District of Rio Grande until 1866, when he was mustered out of the volunteer service on March 1.
 He reverted to his regular Army rank, but was promoted to major of engineers later that year and to lieutenant colonel in 1882.
-In August 1866 he began designing an expanded canal around the Falls of the Ohio on the Indiana side.
+In August 1866, he began designing an expanded canal around the Falls of the Ohio on the Indiana side.

 In 1875, he established the temporary lighthouse on a pole in the lake at Alpena, Michigan.
-In 1877 he built a crib for the second Alpena Light.
+In 1877, he built a crib for the second Alpena Light.
 He also designed it as a timber building in the form of a brown wooden pyramidal tower, complete with a Sixth Order Fresnel lens.
-In July 1888 it burned with much of the town.
+In July 1888, it burned with much of the town.

-In 1881 Weitzel completed the building of a 515 ft lock at the Soo Canal, at that time the largest canal lock in the world, and the next year the Stannard Rock Lighthouse on Lake Superior.
+In 1881, Weitzel completed the building of a 515 ft lock at the Soo Canal, at that time the largest canal lock in the world, and the next year the Stannard Rock Lighthouse on Lake Superior.
 He also helped design and build the Spectacle Reef Light with Colonel Orlando M. Poe.
-Transferred to Philadelphia, he was in charge of engineering projects in the region, and Chairman of the Commission Advisatory to the Board of Harbor Commissioners.
+Transferred to Philadelphia, he was in charge of engineering projects in the region and Chairman of the Commission Advisatory to the Board of Harbor Commissioners.

 Death and legacy

 Weitzel caught typhoid fever after being reassigned to Philadelphia.
 He lived near the University of Pennsylvania, but toured the city, and the fetid water of the Aramingo Canal about five miles away was blamed.
 Medical treatment was ineffective.
-He died from complication after about a month, on March 19, 1884.
+He died from complications after about a month, on March 19, 1884.

 His body was returned to Cincinnati for burial in Spring Grove Cemetery, in his in-laws' plot.
-Although Weitzel had wanted a private funeral, his hometown wanted to express gratitude for his service, and conducted its largest gathering in many years.
-Ohio's First National Guard and Jacob D. Cox, as well as members of Cincinnati's Society of Ex-Army and Navy Officers accompanied his remains to the English Lutheran Church (which was packed), and thousands lined the streets to the cemetery.
+Although Weitzel had wanted a private funeral, his hometown wanted to express gratitude for his service and conducted its largest gathering in many years.
+Ohio's First National Guard and Jacob D. Cox, as well as members of Cincinnati's Society of Ex-Army and Navy Officers, accompanied his remains to the English Lutheran Church (which was packed), and thousands lined the streets to the cemetery.
 He was survived by his elderly mother, his brother State Senator Lewis Weitzel, and his widow (who died on August 18, 1927) and daughter Irene (1876–1936).

 The U.S. Army named one of the major streets in Arlington National Cemetery "Ord & Weitzel Drive" after the unassuming engineer, although the northern gate with that name was later removed upon the cemetery's expansion.